DOMINION-JOHN1/DOMINION-JOHN1/README.md

-# 💫 About Me:
+# 💫 Hi I am Dominion John:
-A seasoned machine learning engineer with a year of industry experience, skilled in developing cutting-edge models for diverse applications.
-Proficient in deep learning, natural language processing, and computer vision, consistently delivering innovative solutions.
-Strong problem-solving abilities and a track record of improving model performance and driving real-world impact.<br><br>🌍  I'm based in Kogi, Nigeria<br>✉️  You can contact me at jdominion123@gmail.com<br>🚀  I'm currently working on machine learning and AI<br>🧠  I enjoy using Tensorflow and Pytorch<br>⚡  I am a biophile.
+I am an ML /AI Engineer<br><br>🌍  I'm based in Kogi, Nigeria<br>✉️  You can contact me at jdominion123@gmail.com<br>🚀  I'm currently working on machine learning and AI<br>🧠  I enjoy using Tensorflow and Pytorch<br>⚡  I am a biophile.
 I hardly give-up on things

 ## 🌐 Socials: